Care Home Information Packages

 - how the home helps residents move to long-term care homes or other living places

-The Information Package does not have to tell you:
+The CHIP does not have to tell you:

 - which rental unit you will be living in